matgrand/slurm_singularity_cluster/README.md

     interactive
     ```
     You should be in a compute node `<username>@runnersomething:~ $`.
-    >[!NOTE]
+    > [!NOTE]
-    >don't abuse interactive sessions, they are meant for testing and debugging.
+    > Don't abuse interactive sessions, they are meant for testing and debugging.
 Not for running
     long jobs.

 3. Create a directory for the container and move into it (name can be whatever):